hadjTahar/qorex/docs/why.md

 I created **Qx** because none of the existing tools fully matched how I like to work or what I want to build.

 I come from a **Qt Scene Graph** background, and I genuinely like its architectural ideas.
 Many concepts in Qx are inspired by Qt’s approach to scenes, nodes, and rendering.
 However, over time Qt has grown into a very large framework.
-It’s powerful, but for many projects—especially lightweight apps and games—it can feel **bloated**, with a lot of functionality you don’t always need.
+It’s powerful, but for many projects—especially lightweight apps and games—it can feel **bloated**, with a lot of functionality you don’t always need, and lacks game dev.

 **Unreal Engine** is extremely capable, but it is primarily focused on high-end game development.
 It’s heavy by design, not well suited for general app development, and while mobile support exists, it comes with performance, size, and workflow trade-offs that make it less appealing for small or hybrid app/game projects.